kirra/docker-builder/README.md

 registry[] = registry-two
 ...

-[directories] (Array of directories which contain the Dockerfiles for the images) directory[] = /path/to/images directory[] = /path/to/more/images
+[directories] (Array of directories which contain Dockerfiles for the images.
+The directories are traversed recursive) directory[] = /path/to/images directory[] = /path/to/more/images
 ...